alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Format countdown timer

-Adopt`format`the format of the countdown can be set after formatting, and the default value is`HH:mm:ss`。
+The countdown can be formatted using 'format', with the default value being 'HH: mm: ss'.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';